29 Types of Frogs in Mississippi

 The pig frog is the most common type of frog in Mississippi.
 It can grow up to five inches long and has a dark green body with a light green stripe down its back.
 The pig frog lays eggs on logs or water plants near ponds, streams, or other bodies of water.

-When the eggs hatch, the tadpoles swim into the pond, where they will become adult frogs.
+When the eggs hatch, the tadpoles swim into the pond, becoming adult frogs.
 Adults live an average lifespan of three years.

 26. River Frog